-We’ll come right out and say it, TCL’s P-Series is the best value TV of the year.
-It has its problems, especially when it comes to keeping local zones the evenly lit, but its clarity, color and ability to produce stunning HDR images are second to none in its class, and sometimes even against TVs that cost two to three times as much.
+The set has its problems, sure, especially when it comes to keeping local zones the evenly lit – but the clarity, color and ability of the P-Series to produce stunning HDR images were second to none in its class, and sometimes even against TVs that cost two to three times as much.

-If you’re unfamiliar with TCL’s gamut of televisions, the P-Series is approximately the middle-of-the-road model.
-It focuses on picture performance (that’s what the P stands for) but it neither holds rank at the top nor bottom of TCL’s TV echelon.
+If you're unfamiliar with TCL's selection of televisions, the P-Series is approximately the middle-of-the-road model.
+It focuses on picture performance (that's what the P stands for) but it holds rank at neither the top nor the bottom of TCL's TV pile.

 And that's OK.
 As it turns out, the middle is a very good spot to be.

-Speaking of plugs and ports, the 55P607 supports three HDMI 2.0 ports with HDCP 2.2, one with HDMI ARC, one USB 2.0 port, a 3.5mm Headphone Jack and Digital Optical-In, plus an AV In port that takes your standard composite (Red-White-Yellow RCA) input, great for classic gaming or older AV devices.
+Speaking of plugs and ports, the 55P607 supports three HDMI 2.0 ports with HDCP 2.2, one with HDMI ARC, one USB 2.0 port, a 3.5mm headphone Jack and Digital Optical-In, plus an AV In port that takes your standard composite (Red-White-Yellow RCA) input – which is great for classic gaming or older AV devices.

 It's all housed inside a slim(ish) black shell that's somewhere in between the paper-thin OLED screens we’ve seen so much of this year and the older LED LCD screens of yesteryear.
 The bezel is apparent but not distracting, at least to us, but should you want something a bit sleeker there's always the TCL C-Series to consider.